 Garo Tribe

 The Garos inhabit western Meghalaya in the Garo Hill district and parts of Assam.
-Known for their warrior traditions, they celebrate Wangala Festival, also called the Hundred Drums Festival honoring the harvest and sun god.
+Known for their warrior traditions, they celebrate Wangala Festival, also called the Hundred Drums Festival, honouring the harvest and sun god.

 Drum performances that vibrate through the chest, warm hospitality in village homes, and insight into a society where women hold lineage and land rights.